 - Demolition means and methods (within requirements of the contract).

-In 2018, after the contractor has been selected, we will reach out again to share the contractor’s plans for viaduct demolition.
+Later this year, after the contractor has been selected, we will reach out again to share the contractor’s plans for viaduct demolition.